dayton-outar/glif/algos/js/codility/dynamic/MINABSSUM.md

 ## Observations

 I have an issue that the problem did not explicitly state that the minimum value should be an absolute value (value greater than or equal to 0).
+Nonetheless, provided above are two solutions.
+My frustration with the solution explanation is that it explains what the algorithm is doing but it does not state the reason for what it's doing.

 As we move into the solution, the explanation for using half of the total sum of the absolute values help to clear up the use of `target = total / 2` in the **Golden solution**.
 My difficulty thereafter in accepting and fully grasping the solution was to visualize the use of $dp$ array (use of tabulation).

 So, $dp$ is built out in such a way that it is a hash for all numbers up to the sum of the absolute values of the provided array.
+Tabulation was used in both the **Slow solution** and the **Golden solution**.
+So for the **Slow solution**, why is $dp$ updated based on the _sum of_ $i$ _using elements of_ $A$?
+You can see that condition `(i + A[j] <= S)` in the nested loop used on the basis of this statement.
+But why?
+And if so, why is $dp_0$ initiated as 1?
+Why does the nested loop decrement instead of increment?